luciaokay/DataMining2023/README.md

 Upload this folder to your Colab environment before executing the notebook.
 In the code, we called the folder 'Spotify_Dataset'.
 This data is essential for the music recommendation system to function correctly.

+## Next Steps:

+• Curating the UX and eventually UI by integrating the classificator to the Spotify Player and Application
+• Expanding the data.cvs to access broader possibilities in the generation of the output